UMass Chan Medical School: Research

-UMMS researchers have made advances in a broad range of disease families, from HIV and infectious diseases to cancer, genetic disorders, diabetes and immune disease.
+UMass Chan researchers have made advances in a broad range of disease families, from HIV and infectious diseases to cancer, genetic disorders, diabetes and immune disease.
 UMMS faculty discovered the link between the immune system and type-1 diabetes, found the genetic cause underlying the third-most-common form of the muscular dystrophies, and established the fundamental difference between HIV and other retroviruses.

-In the 1990s.
-UMMS Professor of Medicine Shan Lu, leader of the UMMS DNA-based flu vaccine efforts, worked to advance the development of a potential avian-flu vaccine.
+In the 1990s, UMMS Professor of Medicine Shan Lu, leader of the UMMS DNA-based flu vaccine efforts, worked to advance the development of a potential avian-flu vaccine.
 Lu's team has also been recognized for its work in the creation of an HIV vaccine, which in Phase I testing was found to generate antibody and T-cell responses in otherwise healthy people not infected with HIV.
 In 1998, UMMS researcher Craig Mello (an investigator at the Howard Hughes Medical Institute) and his colleague Andrew Fire (of Stanford University, then of the Carnegie Institution in Washington, D.C.) discovered RNA interference (RNAi).
 They demonstrated that small pieces of double-stranded RNA had interfered with the expression of a gene whose coding sequence of DNA was similar to that of the RNA they tested.
 Mello and Fire received the 2006 Nobel Prize in Physiology or Medicine for their discoveries related to RNA interference.

 Federal and private research grants and contracts at UMCMS rose from about $2 million in 1977 to more than $322 million in 2022 an increase of over 16,000% over forty-five years.

+The RNA Therapeutics Institute

+The RNA Therapeutics Institute (RTI) is a research institute at the University of Massachusetts Chan Medical School focused on the study and development of RNA-based therapeutics.
+The RTI was founded in 2009 by Victor Ambros, Craig C. Mello, Melissa J. Moore, and Phillip D. Zamore and became an academic department in 2016.
+It is chaired by molecular biologist Phillip D. Zamore and vice-chaired by CRISPR biologist Erik J. Sontheimer.
+The RTI brings together basic scientists and clinicians to study RNA biology and to develop therapeutic approaches in which RNA serves as a target or therapeutic modality.
+RTI faculty include investigators who have received major scientific honors, including elected membership in the American Academy for Arts & Sciences, National Academy of Sciences, the National Academy of Medicine, and the National Academy of Inventors, as well as the recipient of the 2025 Else Kröner Fresenius Prize for Medical Research, awards from the RNA Society and the Gairdner Foundation, and appointments as Howard Hughes Medical Institute investigators.